Unregistered Vehicle Permit (short term)

 Where a vehicle is being relocated and the starting point for a journey is located in another State or Territory a permit will need to be issued by that jurisdiction.

-Where an unregistered vehicle is being brought to Tasmania from interstate for an approved event as stated above a Short Term Permit must be purchased from the jurisdiction that the vehicle leaves from and in addition a Tasmanian will need to be purchased to participate in the event.
+Where an unregistered vehicle is being brought to Tasmania from interstate for an approved event as stated above a Short Term Permit must be purchased from the jurisdiction that the vehicle leaves from and in addition a Tasmanian permit will need to be purchased to participate in the event.

 What if I live Interstate?